Jim Hopper (Stranger Things): Reception

-There is an upcoming novel depicting Hopper, titled The Darkness on the Edge of Town.
+There is a novel depicting Hopper, titled The Darkness on the Edge of Town.
 Hopper was depicted in The Simpsons Halloween special ("Treehouse of Horror XXX") as Chief Wiggum.
 The character also has its own Funko Mystery Minis toy.

 For his performance as Hopper, Harbour was nominated for Outstanding Supporting Actor in a Drama Series at the 69th and 70th Primetime Emmy Awards.
 At the 75th Golden Globe Awards, he was nominated for Outstanding Supporting Actor in a Series, Miniseries, or Television Film.